 If you use a Debt Management Plan (DMP) you still have to repay all of your debt.
 The length of your plan will depend on the amount you can pay.
 The time it takes to repay your debt is likely to be extended.
 To find out more please visit: http://beatmydebt.com/debt-management-plan-frequently-asked-questions/how-long-will-my-dmp-last

-How to Estimate how long a Debt Management Plan will last
+Calculate how long your Debt Management Plan could last

-For example if your total debt is £10,000 and you can afford to pay £120 per month into your plan the estimated time it will last is approximately 7 years:
+Lets say your total debt is £10,000 and you can afford to pay £120 per month.
+The estimated time it will take to repay the debt at this rate is 7 years:

 £10000 / £120 = 83 months; 83 months / 12 = approximately 7 years

-Secondly if your financial circumstances deteriorate meaning that you have lass disposable income available you may have to reduce the amount you pay each month.
-This will mean that your debt will be paid more slowly and the length of your Plan will increase.
+Your financial circumstances might get worse meaning you have to reduce the payment you make.
+As a result your debt will be paid more slowly and the length of your Plan will increase.

-Can I pay off my Debt Management Plan early?
+How to pay off your Debt Management Plan more quickly

-BMD Tip: If you receive a lump sum of money while you are in your DMP perhaps in the form of a compensation payment or a redundancy payment you are not legally obliged to use this money to repay your debts.
-It is your decision as to whether you pay them off or not.
-As such you are free to use the case for other things if you wish.
+If you receive a windfall while you are in your DMP you are not legally obliged to use this money to repay your debts.
+You are free to use the case for other things if you wish.